xcp-ng/xcp-ng-tests/README.md

 If `--vm` is not specified, defaults defined by the tests will be used.
 The `--vm` parameter can be specified several times.
 Then pytest will run several instances of the tests sequentially, one for each VM.

+See also, below: "Markers and test selection" and "Running test jobs with `jobs.py`"

 ### Test log level

 Using `pytest` you can choose to change the log level that appears in your console with the [`--log-cli-level` option](https://docs.pytest.org/en/latest/how-to/logging.html#live-logs).